hmai2139/rapidmap-test/README.md

 - View tasks by completion status via top tab bar.
 - Tap on a task or the pen button to view/edit/delete a task.
 - Tap on the garbage bin icon to delete a task.
+- Tap on the tick icon to update a task's completion status.

 ### Testing
 Unit tests for database operations are available: